ddboline/shared-array/README.md

 	# Create an array in shared memory
 	a = sa.create("test1", 10)

 	# Attach it as a different array.
-Note that this could have
+This can be done from another
-	# done from another python interpreter as long as it runs
-	# on the same computer.
+	# python interpreter as long as it runs on the same computer.
 	b = sa.attach("test1")

 	# See how they are actually sharing the same memory block